By Lisa Brignoni, CFA

 Discussing the economic environment with clients may often feel like a theoretical exercise.
 By using concrete and compelling visuals with crisp talking points, economic conversations can reinforce long-term financial plans.

 For instance, tax reform is a current topic of interest that can be broken down into concrete discussions.
-For instance, the market has focused on the corporate tax rate, shown in the following chart.
+For instance, the market has focused on the corporate tax rate.
 By lowering the corporate tax rate to 21%, from 35%, U.S. companies are now more competitive than most industrialized countries.
 Of course, there can be much more complexity to the issue, but this is one way to simplify the conversation while addressing your client’s concerns.

 Keeping clients focused on their long-term plans is a challenge for all financial planners.
 With so much access to financial data and news, it can be difficult for clients to focus on what’s important.
 This means that planners can be powerful resources for their clients not only by way of financial planning, but by bridging financial goals and market realities.